hotosm/learnosm/_posts/en/mobile-mapping/0900-12-26-gpsessentials.md

    ![Satellites page][]

-2. If there are at least 4 satellites used in fix, then you may start using the GPS Essentials features.
+2. If there are at least four satellites used in the fix, then you may start using the GPS Essentials features.

 Creating Tracks
 -------------